kateinoigakukun/explore-weak-symbols/README.md

 - `gc.c` implements `GC_Init`, prints out some text.
 - `rubygc.c` also implements `GC_Init` prints out some different text.

+## Building

+Here is how to get all the artifacts required for these tests

+1. Build the object files: `make gc.o && make main.o`
+1. Build and link the main binary: `make main`
+1. Build the dynamic gc library: `make libgc.so`
+1. Build the static gc library and link into a binary: `make main-all-static`
+1. Pre-load dynamic library and then run either executable: `LD_PRELOAD=(pwd)/libgc.so ./main`

 ## Desired behaviour

 When a binary `main` is built by linking `gc.o` and `main.o` I expect the symbol